vector-man/ObjectivePaths/README.md

 # ObjectivePaths
 ObjectivePaths is a wrapper for .NET filesystem operations.
+ObjectivePaths attempts to make dealing with filesystem paths less error-prone, by treating each directory and file as an object.
 View Demo project to see an example.

 ## Examples:
     // Chaining: